beejjorgensen/bgnet0/src/bgnet0_part_0700_ipv4.md

 * **Class C** - Subnet mask `255.255.255.0` (or `/24`) supports 253 hosts

-The problem was that this caused a really uneven distribution of subnets, which some large companies getting 16 million hosts (that they didn't need), and there was no subnet class that supported a sensible number of computers, like 1,000.
+The problem was that this caused a really uneven distribution of subnets, with some large companies getting 16 million hosts (that they didn't need), and there was no subnet class that supported a sensible number of computers, like 1,000.